-Solar energy is a great natural resource: it is free, green, reusable, and efficient.
-The good thing is that we can harness the energy of the sun with different technologies.
-Usually people associate solar energy with solar panels, which convert the energy of the sun into electricity.
-However, there is a different technology, known as solar water heating, that makes it possible to use the energy of the sun for heating purposes.
+Usually, people associate solar energy with solar panels, which convert the energy of the sun into electricity.
+However, solar thermal panels make it possible to use the energy of the sun for water heating purposes.

 The video below explains how the solar water heating system works:

 A domestic system will generally cost around £3,000 and £5,000, depending on the size of the property and whether you need a new hot water cylinder or you use the existing one.
 Bear in mind, however, that it is difficult to estimate exact solar water heating panel prices, therefore it is always recommended to consult with an installer.

 If you decide to buy solar hot water panels you could save a great deal on your monthly energy bill.

 Typical savings on a solar water heating system with a properly insulated building, proper installation, and proper usage can reach up to £60 per year when switching from a gas heating system, and £70 per year when switching from an electric immersion heating.